What is Public Health?

-USM Mentored Investigator Award
+Faculty Feature: USM Mentored Investigator Award

-Dr. Susan Mayfield-Johnsons is the USM Mentored Investigator with the Mississippi Center for Clinical and Translational Research in Obesity at the University of Mississippi Medical Center.
+Dr. Susan Mayfield-Johnson is the USM Mentored Investigator with the Mississippi Center for Clinical and Translational Research in Obesity at the University of Mississippi Medical Center.
 Her research assesses the effectiveness of a Community Health Worker model on the continued care and management of cardiovascular disease among patients at federally qualified health centers and community health centers in the Mississippi Delta.

 |Public Health (Health Education) BS||Gulf Park, Hattiesburg|